oliviatessa/Conv-LSTM-CSE599-FinalProject/README.md

 ## Results

 We used the mean-squared error and root-mean-squared error for the loss functions for two different experiments.
-The loss curves and a sample output are shown in Figure X for the mean-squared error experiment.
-The network is picking up on the most defined feature in the dataset, the outline of the cell.
-The more subtle features, such as the in the interior of the cell, are not learned by the network (See Figure (TOWER) for comparison).
+The training and validation loss curves are shown in Figure 8 for the mean-squared error experiment.
+The network is picking up on the most defined feature in the dataset, the outline of the cell (see Figure 11), and although the network converges to a solution, it is not very meaningful.
+The more subtle features, such as the in the interior of the cell, are not learned by the network (See Figure 10 for comparison).

 <img src="cited_images/learncurve2.png" height="400">